SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ## Default Settings

-The default settings are described in the [Default Settings](../common/defaults.md) chapter.
+The default settings are described at the [Default Settings page](../common/defaults.md).

 ## Physical Connection to SINUMERIK 840D Controller